HarrySolsem/MyCVRepository/resume.md

 harry@solsem.no
 ```
 ## KEY QUALIFICATIONS
-With more than 30 years of experience, I prioritize, in my role as a leader, creating a safe learning environment
+With more than thirty years of experience, I prioritize, in my role as a leader, creating a safe learning environment
 for my colleagues, where it is allowed to make mistakes, and I ensure that lessons are learned from the mistakes
 that are made.
 I am analytical, value order, pragmatic, solution-oriented, and motivated to facilitate success for
 my colleagues and myself in achieving results together as a team.